robfinch/Qupls/README.md

 Not every combination of four instructions is supported within a single clock cycle.
 The dispatcher may dispatch up to six micro-op instructions per clock cycle.
 Currently dispatch may dispatch: 2 ALU, 1 int multiply or divide, 1 Memory, 1 branch, 1 float with any given cycle.
-Disatch is currently configurable as in-order (preferred) or out-of-order.
+Disatch is currently out-of-order.
 Out-of-order dispatch is huge.
 #### Queue Stage
 The queue stage is a place holder for the most recent instructions that have been queued in the reorder buffer.
 Instructions are queued from the rename stage.
 The queue state overlaps the contents of the ROB.